Lynx (Rheinmetall armoured fighting vehicle): Protection

 The protection of the Lynx is designed to be scaled according to the threat.
 The vehicle's ballistic steel armour is designed to protect the Lynx from anti-tank weapons, medium-caliber ammunition, artillery shrapnel and bomblets, although exact details are classified.
 The interior is fitted with a spall liner to protect the crew, while the vehicle also features decoupled seats in addition to mine and IED protection packages that include a double floor.
 The standard armour configuration is designated the Mounted Combat Operations (MCO) kit and it is intended to offer vehicle protection against similarly armed opponents.
-It is understood to combine an advanced passive component with active protection systems.
-The second kit is designated the Complex Urban Environment (CUE) kit and excludes any active protection elements.
+It is understood to combine an advanced passive component with active protection systems (APS), The second kit is designated the Complex Urban Environment (CUE) kit and excludes any active protection elements.
 Lynx is understood to be available with one further armour kit that can be used for air transportation, providing a vehicle that can deploy straight from a transport aircraft.

 Additional active protection can be provided for shaped charge warhead attack using Rheinmetall's Strike Shield APS.
 A range of passive protection and defensive aids are also available.
 They include a rapid obscuration system (ROSY), laser warning system and acoustic shot locator system.
 These are integrated in the Lance turret when it is fitted along with automatic target recognition and automatic target tracking.

 The heating, cooling and nuclear, biological and chemical filtration system is combined in an environmental control system stowed in the rear-located left sponson in front of the cooling system.
 Air ducts lead to the floor and to an air duct interface on the top end of the hull.